* Zoom counselling sessions are available during lockdown-see Blog for more details.

 ... to get back on a front foot again

 My name is Patricia and I am a registered Counsellor and Hypnotherapist working in private practice from my home in Wigan, Lancashire which is easily accessible from areas throughout the Greater Manchester area and Lancashire.
-I am easily reached from Bolton, which is 7 miles.
+I am easily reached from Bolton, which is 7 miles and central Manchester, 13 miles.

 I am committed to providing therapy in a safe, confidential and non-judgemental environment.
 I welcome people of all nationalities and cultures and from the LGBTQ community.